 This course is designed to appeal to students whose interest in computers goes way beyond the application of ICT.
 Students will learn to develop algorithms and will implement these using a variety of programming paradigms including procedural, object oriented and functional techniques.
 Python is the main language used, but other languages will be experienced throughout the course.
-For Non Examined Assessment (NEA), students will develop and apply their programming skills to develop a computer system for a real end user.
-At this stage many students choose to teach themselves a new programming language and/or to program for a different hardware platform (e.g. mobile phone applications).
-As well as devising and coding algorithms, students will study data representation, computer systems, computer architecture, communications, networking and database theory.
+For Non Examined Assessment (NEA), students will develop and apply their programming skills to develop a computer program for a real end user.
+At this stage many students use this opportunity to develop their skills and program for a different hardware platform (e.g. mobile phone applications).
+As well as devising and coding algorithms, students will study a wide range of Computer Science topics including, data representation, computer systems, computer architecture, artificial intelligence, communications, networking and database theory.